 And if this massive trove of information is applied correctly using techniques like predictive analytics and machine learning, the world only stands to benefit.

 The Ultimate COVID-19 Weapon

 The spotlight on big data has significantly brightened in the last two years when it became a powerful tool to battle the COVID-19 pandemic.
-For instance, the ability to access and analyse large data sets of patients worldwide allowed common symptoms to be quickly identified.
-This, in turn, helped facilitate faster diagnosis and treatment.
+The ability to access and analyse large data sets of patients worldwide allowed common symptoms to be quickly identified and this helped facilitate faster diagnosis and treatment.